weblabormx/laravel-front/README.md

 - **Massives:** Define how a massive edition should work.
 For example you can have the users CRUD, each user have a lot of reservations, and you want to edit massively all reservations for this user, you can add more information on this classes, for example, adding a new button that says "Remove all" or "Send request"
 - **Pages:** Are information pages that only shows information, for example the Dashboard page
 - **Cards:** Are information cards that can be shown on pages, for example: The total money earned today, The total debt, etc
+- **Lenses:** Diferent views for an index page for a CRUD, for example Products can have different views or reports, one in general, other showing and ordered by most selled, etc.

 ### Resources